NSJGIT/SimpleTrader/README.md

 In SimpleTrader.WPF/appsettings.json, update the following:

-json
-Copy
-Edit
 {
   "FINANCE_API_KEY": "YOUR_ACTUAL_API_KEY"
 }
 In the SimpleTrader.WPF/HostBuilders/AddServicesHostBuilderExtension.cs (or equivalent service registration file), replace the mock service registration:

-csharp
-Copy
-Edit
 // Comment this line
 services.AddSingleton<IStockPriceService, MockStockPriceProvider>();

-// And uncomment or add this line instead services.AddSingleton<IStockPriceService, StockPriceProvider>();
+// And uncomment this line
+services.AddSingleton<IStockPriceService, StockPriceProvider>();
 Now the application will retrieve live stock prices via HTTP instead of using simulated mock data.

-💡 You can also implement a config switch (e.g. via a boolean in appsettings.json) to toggle between mock and real data dynamically — great for development vs production.